ShiyuFan0820/CSLearningNote/AdvancedDataStructure/ADS_3_dijkstra.md

 <img width="300" alt="image" src="https://github.com/ShiyuFan0820/CSLearningNote/assets/149340606/b72686a6-fb5b-459c-b389-cd85a539173d">
 </div>

-Step 1: Dijkstra algorithm will generate a information which includes all vertex and their shortest distance from the starting vertex, its `A` in this graph, and their previous vertex.
+Step 1: Dijkstra algorithm will generate a information which includes all vertices and their shortest distance from the starting vertex, its `A` in this graph, and their previous vertices.
 When a vertex has not been visited yet, its distance from `A` is positive infinity.

 <div align=center>
 <img width="400" alt="image" src="https://github.com/ShiyuFan0820/CSLearningNote/assets/149340606/77ba27a8-b9e0-4cb7-a1fb-d0f084aec2f3">
 </div>

+Step 2: Start